Skip to main content

 Frequently Asked Questions

-EQUITABLE BANK SSB has a Bank Health Score of D (35/100).
-It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
+Equitable Bank SSB has a Bank Health Score of C (55/100), placing it in average financial health.
+It holds a Tier 1 capital ratio of 9.65%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-EQUITABLE BANK SSB holds $337M in total assets and $307M in total deposits.
-It is located in WAUWATOSA, WISCONSIN (FDIC Certificate #28614).
+Equitable Bank SSB holds $337M in total assets and $307M in total deposits.
+It is headquartered in Wauwatosa, Wisconsin (FDIC Certificate #28614).

-EQUITABLE BANK SSB has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.06%, and the return on assets is -0.72%.
+Equitable Bank SSB has a Tier 1 capital ratio of 9.65%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.06%, and the return on assets is -0.72%.

 Yes.
-EQUITABLE BANK SSB is FDIC-insured (Certificate #28614).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Equitable Bank SSB is FDIC-insured (Certificate #28614).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: